 This booklet is mainly for those who have completed their caring role.
-We know that there are many other people in the 'transition' stage of caring when, perhaps after being cared for at home for many years, the person being cared for now needs residential care.
-For many families in this situation, caring continues, albeit in a different way.
-If this is your situation, the following resources and organisations may be helpful:
+We know that there are many other people in the 'transition' stage of caring when, perhaps after many years of care at home, the person being cared for now needs residential care.
+For many families in this situation, caring continues,